-I want to thank AEP, industry and municipalities for their commitment to airsheds in the province.
+In these uncertain economic times amidst the pandemic I want to extend an extra thank you to AEP, industry and municipalities for their commitment to airsheds in the province.
 Without their support our airshed would not be sustainable.

-I look forward to an interesting and exciting 2019 and years ahead.
+I look forward to an interesting and exciting 2020 and years ahead.